11 Feb 5 great things to do in Las Vegas besides gamble

-Here’s my advice on things to do in Las Vegas besides gamble, especially if you prefer to minimize the crowds and casinos:
+Here’s my advice on Las Vegas things to do besides gamble, especially if you prefer to minimize the crowds and casinos:

-Las Vegas Blvd. – the famous Las Vegas Strip – dazzles at night with dancing water fountains, renegade pirates, volcanoes and neon lights.
+Las Vegas Blvd. – the famous Las Vegas Strip – dazzles at night with dancing fountains, renegade pirates, volcanoes and neon lights.
 It’s a must do as a Vegas newbie.
 I’ve checked that block and now prefer The Strip by day.
 Much less crowded.
-If you go early in the day you will be shocked that you have The Strip practically to yourself.
+If you go early, you will be shocked to have the Strip practically to yourself.
 Las Vegas is a city that thrives at night and starts the day slowly.
 My last time there was in January.
-I did mornings on The Strip or nearby downtown and then headed to the nearby public lands for hiking as the day warmed up.
+I did mornings on The Strip or nearby downtown, then headed to local public lands for hiking as the day warmed up.

-Wear your comfy shoes and be prepared for some walking!
+Wear comfy shoes and be prepared for some walking!
 Google Maps says it’s five miles to walk the strip end to end.
-I did half The Strip one day and half the next.
-Allow time to explore all the themed hotel properties.
-That’s the fun of walking The Strip.
+I did half the Strip one day and half the next.
+Allow time to explore all the themed resorts.
+That’s the fun of walking the Strip.
 The properties are huge.
-Walking the length of Caesars Palace seems to be several blocks long.
+Walking the length of Caesars Palace alone seems like several blocks.
 I Googled Caesars when I got home and discovered it has 4,000 rooms in six towers, plus a massive convention center and 636,000-square-foot shopping mall.
-You can also walk to one end of The Strip and return to your start by cab, bus or monorail.
+You can also walk the Strip one direction and return by cab, bus or monorail.

 I mentioned earlier that we visited Vegas with B’s family several years ago.
 In celebration of our 30th wedding anniversary, we renewed our vows at Graceland Wedding Chapel.
-Yup, that’s the same place Bon Jovi was married (I know you were wondering).
-They’ve been doing Elvis weddings here since 1977 and claim to be first (Las Vegas has too many Elvis weddings venues to count present day).
+Yup, that’s the same place Bon Jovi got married (I know you were wondering).
+They’ve been doing Elvis weddings since 1977 and claim to be world’s first.
+Present day Las Vegas has too many Elvis wedding venues to count.

-For $199, we had use of the wedding chapel with Elvis escorting B down the aisle and performing two songs (“Can’t Help Falling in Love” and “Love Me Tender” as I recall); a wedding renewal certificate (plus a bonus copy of Elvis and Priscilla’s wedding certificate) and photos.
+For $199, we had use of the wedding chapel; Elvis escorting B down the aisle and performing two songs (“Can’t Help Falling in Love” and “Love Me Tender” as I recall); a wedding renewal certificate (plus a bonus copy of Elvis and Priscilla’s wedding certificate); and photos.
 It was so much fun getting remarried with B’s brothers, their wives, nieces and nephews in attendance.
-B had Elvis sunglasses and scarves as wedding mementos for our guests.
+B gave out Elvis sunglasses and scarves as mementos for our guests.
 Elvis hung around after the ceremony to pose in our wedding photos.

-Graceland weddings include complimentary limousine transport, so you and your guests arrive in style.
-The chapel is cute but everything around it is a dump, just for disclosure.
-And after the wedding, you’ll need to clear the chapel and celebrate in the outdoor courtyard because Graceland Wedding Chapel hosts multiple ceremonies daily from 9 a.m. to 11 p.m.
-It’s quite the popular destination so don’t be turned off by me calling the area a dump.
-It’s just a contrast to the cute chapel and its grounds.
+Graceland’s weddings also include complimentary limousine transport, so you and your guests arrive in style.
+The chapel is cute, but the surrounding area is not as refined as the Strip, just for disclosure.
+After the wedding, you’ll need to clear out of the chapel and celebrate in the outdoor courtyard because Graceland Wedding Chapel is quite popular and hosts many ceremonies daily from 9 a.m. to 11 p.m.

-What to do in Vegas besides gamble?
-Visit the world’s largest collection of neon signs
+3. What to do in Vegas besides gamble?
+Visit the neon sign Boneyard

 Today’s Las Vegas bears little resemblance to the city’s early years.
 Beginning in 1990, mega resorts began crowding out the small hotels, casinos, bars and restaurants and with them, their neon signs.
 Luckily, The Neon Museum sprang up in 1996 with the support of public and private money and began collecting these signs that trace the history of Las Vegas.
-The resulting 200-plus neon sign collection is the delight of nostalgia buffs and the largest collection of neon in the world.
+The resulting 200-plus neon sign collection is the delight of nostalgia buffs and those seeking a truly unique experience.

 The signs are impressive, and many of the names familiar: Riviera, Moulin Rouge, Golden Nugget and Stardust.
 But what’s really impressive is the cadre of museum staff who possess a true passion for these restored signs and the history they represent.
 Staff have fascinating stories about each one.
 The museum is off The Strip, so you get a break from the crowds.
 It is outdoors, so dress accordingly.
 If I went again I would do two things differently and suggest you do the same: